 Tax season is well upon us now, and if you haven’t already prepared your individual return, you surely will do so soon!
 As so many of us are considering the state of our finances, and the many possibilities for tax deductions, some of us might wonder how our HOA assessments figure into our personal tax returns.
-If you’re a volunteer on the HOA board, you’re likely to get some questions from your residents about what they can and cannot deduct on their taxes—and it’s important that you know what to tell them!
+If you’re a volunteer on the HOA board, you’re likely to get some questions from your residents about what they can and cannot deduct on their taxes—and it’s important that you know the truth about your HOA Dues and Taxes, how they are treated!

 - First and foremost, the question you’re sure to be asked is whether HOA dues are tax deductible.
 The IRS provides for a good many ways in which home ownership can offer tax benefits, and homeowners can certainly deduct their mortgage interest and real estate taxes, as well as other itemized deductions.
 However, HOA dues are not on the list of approved deductions.